-- 1. Three tardies = a note will be sent home (5th-8th grade Bible grade will be docked for each tardy after the second one) - 2.
+- 1. Three tardies = a note will be sent home - 2.
 Four tardies = parents will be contacted by the principal. - 3.
 Five and Six tardies = lunch detention and communication with parents - 4.
 Seven tardies = probation, lunch detention and meeting with parents - 5.
-Eight tardies = in-school suspension - 6.
-Nine tardies = probable expulsion
+Eight or more tardies = at the discretion of the principal

+All students who arrive late to school must first report to the office and then bring a pass from the office to their teacher.
 Tardies may be excused at the discretion of the school administration under certain conditions, such as inclement weather, a road accident, or for medical and/or dental appointments.
 Tardies will not be excused because a parent was "running late" or a sibling was slow in the morning.